Charlie929-dot/charlie_vault/英语/小组PPT展示.md

 Second special quality: **Authenticity—being truly yourself, not pretending**.
 Think about it: Would you want someone to love you for who you’re not?
 If you hate hiking but pretend to love it to impress a date, or hide your funny side, that’s not real love—that’s a lie.
 Yang Jiang loved Qian Zhongshu even though he was bad at chores, and he loved her for being straightforward. <mark style="background: #FF5582A6;">They didn’t change for each other; they accepted each other.</mark> Real people attract real love—because trust is the base of any good relationship.

-Third special quality: **Warmth—being kind, not just polite.** Kindness isn’t just saying “please” and “thank you.”
-It’s remembering your partner’s favorite drink, asking them “Are you okay?” when they’re stressed, or even laughing at their silly jokes.
-Warmth is like sunshine—it makes people feel safe and happy to be with you.
-No one falls for someone cold or too critical, but everyone likes being around someone who cares.
+Third special quality: **Warmth—being kind, not just polite.** Kindness isn’t just saying “please” and “thank you.”🌸 It’s remembering your partner’s <mark style="background: #FF5582A6;">favorite drink</mark>, asking them <mark style="background: #FF5582A6;">“Are you okay?”</mark> when they’re stressed, or even laughing at their <mark style="background: #FF5582A6;">silly jokes</mark>. 🌸Warmth is like sunshine—it makes people feel safe and happy to be with you.🌸 No one falls for someone cold or too critical, but everyone likes being around someone who cares.

 ### 结束话语